| mail: Bill Thayer |

 |

 You might also find it useful to read the Sept.
-12, 2000 entry of my diary, which includes a photograph of the main piazza of the upper town, and one more photo of the nearby church of S. Angelo of Corlo; for further (and much better) information, see the websites linked in the navigation bar at the bottom of the page.
+12, 2000 entry of my diary, which includes a photograph of the main piazza of the upper town, and one more photo of the nearby church of S. Angelo of Corlo; for further (and much better) information, see the websites linked in the navigation bar at the bottom of this page.

 |